 I originally wrote this post following the news story about Nicola Thorp, the receptionist who was sent home because she refused to wear heels to work and started a petition to prevent employers stopping women wearing flats.
-And this week a report was published that backs up what we all already know: that forcing women to wear high heels is NOT GOOD FOR OUR HEALTH!

 Anyway, you guys seemed to really like it first time around, and we all need decent comfy shoes to wear to work, right?
 So I’ve rounded up the best flat shoes available right now to wear to the office.
 In doing so, I am assuming a few things:

 - That you aren’t lucky enough to work in an environment where you can wear pretty much whichever shoes you fancy, within reason, like I am.

 - That you are expected to conform to a smart dress code, which probably includes tailoring, and that you may feel more comfortable in a pencil skirt than trousers to do this.